TriumphLLC/Blend4Web/doc_src/scene_settings.rst

     Minimum intensity of the mist.
 Set to zero by default.

 *Depth*
-    At this distance from the camera the mist effect reaches maximum intesity.
+    At this distance from the camera the mist effect reaches maximum intensity.
 Set to 25 by default.

 *Start*
     The mist effect starts to appear at this distance from the camera.
 Set to 5 by default.

 *Height*
-    This parameter specifies how fast mist intensity decreases as the the camera's altitude increases.
+    This parameter specifies how fast mist intensity decreases as the camera's altitude increases.
 Set to 0 by default.

 *Fall Out*
     This parameter specifies the rule, according to which the density of the mist changes between the borders (specified by the ``Start`` and ``Depth`` parameters).
 Can have one of the following values: ``Quadratic``, ``Linear``,  ``Inverse Quadratic``.
 Set to ``Quadratic`` by default.